RobotLocomotion/drake/doc/python_bindings.rst

     simulator = Simulator(RigidBodyPlant(tree))

-An alternative is to use ``pydrake.all`` to import all modules, but then explicity refer to each symbol:
+An alternative is to use ``pydrake.all`` to import all modules, but then explicitly refer to each symbol:

 .. code-block:: python